 The System is exposed to various risks of loss related to torts; errors and omissions; violation of civil rights; theft of, damage to, and destruction of assets; and natural disasters.
-These risks, with the exception of pension and welfare fund fiduciary responsibility insurance, are covered by the System's participation in the Texas Municipal League Intergovernmental Risk Pool.
+These risks, (with the exception of pension and welfare fund fiduciary responsibility insurance, which is covered by a commercial carrier), are covered by the System's participation in the Texas Municipal League Intergovernmental Risk Pool.
 This is a pooled arrangement whereby the participants pay experience-rated annual premiums that are designed to pay claims and build sufficient reserves so that the pool will be able to protect the participating entities with its own capital.
 The pool reinsures excess losses to preserve the capital base.
-Property physical damage is insured to replacement value with a \$1,000 deductible and a limit of coverage of \$20,000,000; automobile liability limits are set at \$1,000,000 for each occurrence and physical damage is insured to actual value with a \$10,000 deductible per occurrence; general liability is limited to \$1,000,000 per occurrence; sudden events involving pollution are limited to \$1,000,000 for each occurrence with an annual aggregate of \$2,000,000; workers' compensation coverage is in compliance with the workers' compensation laws of the State of Texas with no accident or aggregate deductibles.
+Claims for unemployment compensation are funded by the System on a pay-as-you-go basis.